modular-magician/terraform-provider-google-beta/website/docs/r/vertex_ai_semantic_governance_policy_engine.html.markdown

 * `state` -
   (Output)
   The state of the Gateway configuration.
 One of: STATE_UNSPECIFIED, PROVISIONING, ACTIVE, DEPROVISIONING, INACTIVE, FAILED.
+A `FAILED` gateway is surfaced here without a provider error; the engine as a whole may still be `ACTIVE`.

 * `ip_address` -
   (Output)
   The private IP address of the PSC endpoint.
+This field is currently always empty and is slated for deprecation; do not depend on it.

 * `psc_endpoint` -
   (Output)